gdusbabek/genassist/README.md

 ## Currently working on...

+* specify hookup earlier on.
+  1. modify code to read spotify & rdio results.
+  2. write some tests for crap sake.

 * save playlist
   1. do oauth in new window.
   2. go back to playlist window to enter pin